Refresh your knowledge

 All course materials and theory module exams are delivered online through Desire2Learn (D2L) and Assessment Technologies Institute (ATI) supported modules.
 The participant will complete course review and exams at a time and location of their choosing.
 Participants are required to have camera access on their computer when taking a module exam in the D2L.
 This webcam may be included in the participant’s computer or an added accessory.
 A webcam is not provided by SDSU and will be an additional cost to the participant.
 When logging in to take an exam in the course delivery system D2L, the participant will initially download the safe and free software application Respondus Monitor and LockDown Browser.
 This application will provide participant verification and testing security measures and video the participant while an exam is taken.
 Once an exam is accessed, the participant’s browser will be locked to prevent other software applications or web pages to run or be accessed.

-There are 10 multiple choice examinations, one for each theory module.
-Each examination contains 25 questions in varying formats such as true/false, multiple choice, multiple select.
-Participants are allowed two opportunities to successfully complete each module post-test with a score of76% or greater.
-If a score of less than 76% is attained on post-test A, the participant will review the module material again and complete post-test B. If a score of 76% or greater is not obtained on either post-test A or B, the participant will be dismissed from the program.
+Modules one through nine contain multiple choice examinations.
+Each examination contains 25 questions in varying formats such as true/false, multiple choice or multiple select.
+Two opportunities are allowed to successfully complete each module post-test with a score of 76% or greater.
+If a score of less than 76% is attained on post-test A, the participant will re-enter test A submission to review incorrect answers, refer to textbook content as noted in rationale and review the module material again before completing post-test B. If a score of 76% or greater is not obtained on either post-test A or B, the participant will be dismissed from the program.

-The ATI Skills are used in conjunction with the textbook to provide in-depth information and visual cues for each learning experience.
-ATI Skills modules are designed with a pre-test, completion of learning modules, then followed by a post-test.
+The 21 required ATI skills provide learning opportunities related to the requirements of a registered nurse in various clinical settings and are assigned in modules five through ten.
+The ATI skills provide in-depth information and visual cues for each learning experience and should be completed as assigned.
+ATI skills modules are designed with a pre-test, completion of learning modules, then followed by a post-test.
 The modules are self-paced and interactive, contain audio and video clips as well as step-by-step procedures.
 Case studies in the form of practice challenges are included in each module.
-The modules support the participant’s skill-building, apply the theoretical and evidence-based information and instill confidence in understanding of skills.
-The participant should expect to spend an hour to complete the pre-test, review of the tutorial including the overview, step-by-step viewing, accepted practice components and post-test.
+The modules will support participant’s skill-building, apply the theoretical and evidence-based information, and instill confidence in understanding of skills.
+Participants should allow time to complete the pre-test, review the tutorial including the overview, step-by-step viewing, accepted practice components and post-test.

-Participants must receive a post-test score of 76% or greater on each of the 26 mandatory ATI Skills.
+A post-test score of 76% or greater must be achieved on each of the 21 mandatory ATI Skills.
 If a 76% is not attained on the first attempt, participants will re-take the post-test until the passing score of 76% or greater is achieved.
 Participants will document their test activities on the SDSU provided form and submit to the CNE office upon completion.
-This data is verified by the CNE office before approval is granted to proceed to the clinical experience.
+This data will be verified by the CNE office before approval will be granted to proceed to the clinical experience.

 ATI Pharmacology Made Easy

-This module is an interactive, media-rich, online tutorial that is designed to help participants learn the basics of safe medication administration.
-The Dosage Calculation series improves comprehension and critical-thinking skills in relation to safely calculating medication dosages.
-The seven modules provide approximately five hours of interactive instruction in which participants practice clinical reasoning and problem-solving skills while working through in-depth tutorials.
-Questions are interspersed throughout each module to provide practice problems.
-A 20 question post-test will be completed after each module with participants receiving immediate feedback with rationales provided for both correct and incorrect answer choices to reinforce learning.
+This ATI product is an interactive, media-rich, online tutorial that is designed to help participants learn the basics of safe medication administration.
+The dosage calculation series improves comprehension and critical-thinking skills in relation to safely calculating medication dosages.
+The seven modules include activity questions interspersed throughout the material to provide practice problems, in which the participant receives immediate feedback with rationales provided for both correct and incorrect answer choices along with equations to reinforce learning.

-Participants will complete the seven ATI modules and receive a 76% or greater score on each of the module tests.
+Participants must receive a 76% or greater score on each of the seven required module tests.
 If a 76% is not attained on the first attempt, participants will re-take the post-test until the passing score of 76% or greater is achieved.
-Participants will document their test activities on the SDSU provided form and submit to the CNE office upon completion.
-This data is verified by the CNE office before approval is granted to proceed to the clinical experience.
+The participant will document their test activities on the SDSU provided form and submit to the CNE office upon completion.
+This data will be verified by the CNE office before approval will be granted to proceed to the clinical experience.

 Final Medication Calculation